 Which Is Better, Placing Implants Above or Under the Muscle?

 One is not better, they are just different.
 It depends on a variety of factors which are unique for each patient.
 There are pros and cons to each option, but beautiful results are possible with each approach.

-How Do I Prepare for My Breast Augmentation in Long Beach?
+How Do I Prepare for My Breast Implant Surgery?

 Patients are asked to stop taking blood-thinning medications such as Aspirin, along with Vitamin E, fish oil, and more.
 Patients are also asked to stop smoking for at least 6 weeks before and after your surgery.

-Dr. Waltzman will give you specific instructions on how to prepare for your breast augmentation journey.
+Dr. Waltzman will give you specific instructions on how to prepare for your journey.

-When Will I See My Final Breast Augmentation Results?
+When Will I See My Final Breast Results?

 At first, your breasts will appear swollen and sit in a higher, more unnatural position.
 The swelling will decrease in a month, and in 3-6 months the implants should drop and settle into the breast pocket.